amplication/docs/docs/faqs/faqs.md

 ### How does Amplication's pricing work?

 Our pricing plans are applied per each workspace individually.
 The Free plan is offered for **FREE**.

-The Essential plan is currently priced at $169 per month per project when paid annually or $199 per month per project when paid monthly.
-Multiple projects can be purchased under this plan.
+The Essential plan is offered in a monthly or annual subscription for single or multiple projects.
+See [our pricing page](https://amplication.com/pricing) for more information.

 Enterprise plan pricing will be tailored to your specific requirements.
 [Contact us](https://amplication.com/contact-us) to get a quote.